 The classical linear model is a simplified model that assumes a fixed representation.
-In our experiments, it usually performed worse than the forests which are collections of decision trees generated from random subsampling of the training data.
+In our experiments, it usually performed worse than the forests.
 However, in nonstationary environments, i.e. fab performance is evolving, the linear method could win.
 The reason is likely tied to its simplified and restricted perspective that does not overfit the data and is more robust.